Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \paragraph{Q2: Why does OPE fail despite high ESS?} This was our main surprise.
-Despite SIMCal-W boosting ESS from $<1\%$ to $>80\%$ for target policies, calibrated IPS ranking performance remains near-random: 47\% pairwise accuracy vs.\ 50\% chance baseline.
+Despite weight stabilization boosting ESS from $<1\%$ to $>80\%$ for target policies, calibrated IPS ranking performance remains near-random: 47\% pairwise accuracy vs.\ 50\% chance baseline.
 We expected weight stabilization to be sufficient; it was not.

-CLE explains why: TTC ranges from 0.19 to 0.49 for non-clone policies (\cref{tab:weight-diagnostics}), all below the 0.7 threshold, indicating the logger rarely visits target-typical regions.
-The resulting CLE factors (24--61$\times$) set a hard precision floor that logs-only methods cannot beat regardless of ESS.
+OPE faces two compounding challenges in this setting. \emph{First}, teacher-forcing logprobs are empirically unreliable: even for the clone policy (identical to logger), raw ESS is 26\% rather than the expected ${\sim}$100\% (\cref{tab:weight-diagnostics}), suggesting propensity estimates are corrupted by tokenization mismatches, API nondeterminism, or distribution shift between sampling and scoring. \emph{Second}, even with stabilized weights, coverage-limited efficiency sets a hard precision floor: TTC ranges from 0.19 to 0.49 for non-clone policies, all below the 0.7 threshold, indicating the logger rarely visits target-typical regions.
+The resulting CLE factors (24--61$\times$) inflate standard errors beyond what any estimator can overcome.

 \paragraph{Q3: Why doesn't DR dominate?} We expected DR to outperform Direct by combining logged data with fresh draws.
-Instead, \texttt{direct+cov} slightly outperforms \texttt{calibrated-dr-cpo+cov} (94.3\% vs.\ 94.1\%).
+Instead, \texttt{direct+cov} slightly outperforms \texttt{calibrated-dr+cov} (94.4\% vs.\ 94.1\%).
 The explanation: under low overlap, DR's IPS component contributes noise rather than information.
 DR estimators are consistent if \emph{either} the propensity model \emph{or} the outcome model is correct.
 Given IPS's failure, DR effectively relies \emph{entirely} on the outcome model $\hat{q}(Z)$, not the propensities.
-This is exactly the regime CLE identifies: TTC is low, so logged data contributes little; \textbf{DR $\approx$ Direct $+$ extra variance from unstable weights}. \emph{Implication:} When teacher forcing is unreliable, prefer Direct over DR; it achieves the same accuracy without requiring logprobs.
+This is exactly the regime CLE identifies: TTC is low, so logged data contributes little.
+DR $\approx$ Direct $+$ extra variance from unstable weights. \emph{Implication:} When teacher forcing is unreliable, prefer Direct over DR; it achieves the same accuracy without requiring logprobs.